paulMuema/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-10-love_exponent_breath - displays result of BREATH to the power LOVE 11-binary_to_decimal - converts a number from base 2 to base 10 12-combinations - prints all possible combinations of two letters excpet oo
+10-love_exponent_breath - displays result of BREATH to the power LOVE 11-binary_to_decimal - converts a number from base 2 to base 10 12-combinations - prints all possible combinations of two letters excpet oo 13-print_float - prints a number with two decimal places followed by a new line